Ji-Lab-MSSM/sc-rna-seq-st-hu-mu-comparison/README.md

 # Single-Cell and Spatial Transcriptomic Analysis of Human Skin Delineates Intercellular Communication and Pathogenic Cells

-This repository contains R markdown files, associated html documents, and Jupyter notebooks.
+This repository contains R markdown files, associated html documents, and Jupyter notebooks for the analysis in Thrane et al 2023.

 Our paper is now published at the [Journal of Investigative Dermatology](https://www.sciencedirect.com/science/article/pii/S0022202X23020407)!